 A Brand New RD

 When I was a brand new Registered Dietitian all I wanted to do was counsel people on how to lose weight.
-As a student, I got a job at Jenny Craig.
+As a student, I got a job at Jenny Craig so I could gest started doing that right away.
 I LOVED counseling my customers on weight loss.
 My first day at Jenny Craig left super excited, I couldn’t believe I was going to be able to help people as a career!

 The Dietitian Burn Out